Myvar/icos-dev/docs.md

 ICOS is a program that takes your monolithic code and recompiles it or reweaves it into separate microservices that can then be deployed onto a kubernetes cluster.
 It does this by using interfaces as a natural separation between logic and simple dependency injection to bind the code by creating a proxy implementation of the interfaces; an internal communication protocol that is generated to form a custom binary protocol can then be introduced.

-Or, in more simple terms: You simply write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a kubernetes Spec file to deploy them .
+You simply write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a kubernetes Spec file to deploy them .

 # How To/ FAQ